 The Article then presents the “fair welfare” alternative.
 The true “Grundnorm” for legal theory is an equal opportunity norm that is the material counterpart to that agent equality found earlier in the Article to underlie preference-incumbent norms of distributive propriety.
 Because those norms constitute the logical form of prescription itself, fair welfare is the appropriate form for our legal prescribing to take.

 Hockett, Robert C., "Why Paretians Can’t Prescribe: Preferences, Principles, and Imperatives in Law and Policy" (2009).
 Cornell Law Faculty Publications.
-Paper 20.
+20.